IdanBarzI/Customer-Manager-Fitness/README.md

 # Customer-Manager-Fitness
-🔴This Progect Is Steel In Build
+🔴This Progect Is Still In Build #
 This Applicaition will manage the customers for a fitness coach (Training Programs and Menus)

 # Pages